apache/flink/docs/dev/table/common.md

 // get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

+// compute a result Table using Table API operators and/or SQL queries Table result = ...

 // create a TableSink
-TableSink sink = new CsvTableSink("/path/to/file", fieldDelim = "|");
+TableSink sink = new CsvTableSink("/path/to/file", "|");

+// METHOD 1:
+//   Emit the result Table to the TableSink via the writeToSink() method result.writeToSink(sink);

+// METHOD 2:
-// register the TableSink with a specific schema String[] fieldNames = {"a", "b", "c"};
+//   Register the TableSink with a specific schema String[] fieldNames = {"a", "b", "c"};
-TypeInformation[] fieldTypes = {Types.INT, Types.STRING, Types.LONG};
+DataType[] fieldTypes = {DataTypes.INT, DataTypes.STRING, DataTypes.LONG};
 tableEnv.registerTableSink("CsvSinkTable", fieldNames, fieldTypes, sink);

-// compute a result Table using Table API operators and/or SQL queries Table result = ...
-// emit the result Table to the registered TableSink result.insertInto("CsvSinkTable");
+//   Emit the result Table to the registered TableSink via the insertInto() method result.insertInto("CsvSinkTable");

 // execute the program